 Placing healing abutments.
 In many cases, a healing abutment is temporarily secured to the implant.

 Placing final abutments.
-When gums have healed, the final abutment is placed.
+When gums have healed, the final abutment is placed after an impression is taken.

 After abutments are placed, call your surgeon if you have any of the following: